-Applications for extenuating circumstances (i.e. anything longer than a 10-day extension) should also be directed initially to the supervisor and Graduate Studies Director.
+Applications for extenuating circumstances (i.e. anything longer than a 10 working day extension) should also be directed initially to the supervisor and the Thesis Module Coordinator.
 Following discussion with your supervisor, an online application can be made by the student through SISWeb.